 To grow funds raised through our Benefactor giving programme.

-To work closely with the Director of Fundraising, CEO’s office and Trustees, and senior volunteers on prospect identification, cultivation and asks.
+To work closely with the Director of Fundraising, CEOand Trustees, and senior volunteers on prospect identification, cultivation and asks.

 To work closely with senior colleagues across the charity, including clinicians, to build the strongest case for support possible.